m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 |---------------------------|--------------------------------------------------------------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------|
 | `domainCreationImages`      | WDT domain images.                                                                    | An array of images.                                                          | Y                                |

-In this image or images, you must provide the required WDT installer [binaries](https://github.com/oracle/weblogic-deploy-tooling/releases), and also the WDT model files, WDT variables files, and WDT archive files.
+In this image or images, you must provide the required WDT [installer](https://github.com/oracle/weblogic-deploy-tooling/releases), and also the WDT model files, WDT variables files, and WDT archive files.
 The operator will use them to create the initial domain.

 For additional options in `domainCreationImages`, use the following command to obtain the details.